Algorithms for computing mixed multiplicities, mixed volumes and sectional Milnor numbers: Abstract

 \section{Abstract}

-We give Macaulay2 algorithms for computing mixed multiplicities of ideals in a polynomial ring.
-This enables us to find mixed volumes of lattice polytopes and sectional Milnor numbers of a hypersurface with an isolated singularity.
-The algorithms use the defining equations of the multi-Rees algebra of ideals.
-We achieve this by generalizing a recent result of David A. Cox, Kuei-Nuan Lin, and Gabriel Sosa in \cite{CLS}.
-One can also use a Macaulay2 command `reesIdeal' to calculate the defining equations of the Rees algebra.
-We compare the computation time of our scripts with the scripts already available.
+We present a package \texttt{MixedMultiplicity} for computing mixed multiplicities of ideals in a Noetherian ring which is either local or a standard graded algebra over a ﬁeld.
+This enables us to find mixed volumes of convex lattice polytopes and sectional Milnor numbers of hypersurfaces with an isolated singularity.
+The algorithms make use of the defining equations of the multi-Rees algebra of ideals, which are obtained by generalising a result of Cox, Lin and Sosa \cite{CLS}.